Do These Things Now To Recession Proof Your Lifestyle

 Side gigs aren’t just for millennials.
 If you have experience in your field, working a few more hours a week on your own time will help you establish an independent income stream and build up your network.

-Join Fiverr or Up-work and find paid freelance work in writing, design and other fields.
+Join Fiverr or Upwork and find paid freelance work in writing, design, and other fields.
 Pro tip: Industry experts get paid more to write about or use the skills they know.

 Or, you might want to expand your skill set by working those extra hours in a different field from your day job.
 For example, if you love animals and the outdoors, you could work your own hours as a dog walker or pet sitter through Rover.